OperaLatinaAdnotata/OLA/README.md

 annotation layers, which is useful for inspection.
 3. `query` contains documentation to query the corpus in [ANNIS](https://annis.varro.informatik.uni-leipzig.de/ola020).
-4. `tokenize` contains files used for tokenization
+4. `tokenize` contains files used for tokenization.
 5. `urn_cts` contains files with bibliographic information about the texts.

 ## Citation